AdeyAA/cse15l-lab-reports/lab-report-1.md

 ls: cannot access 'lecture1': No such file or directory
 ```
 -The working directory when the line was run was the `lecture1` directory.
-We got this output because when you try to add a directory as an argument using `ls` it doesn't make sense because we are already in the directory because when you are already in a directory and you want to use `ls` it's meant to be used to read the files in the directory that you are already in.
+We got this output because here `lecture1` is the working directory but we also tried to use `lecture1` as an argument while we were already in the `lecture1` directory.
-The output was an error that said `lecture1` was not able to be accessed because no such file or directory exists because there is not file or directory name `lecture1` inside the directory `lecture1`.
+The output was an error that said `lecture1` was not able to be accessed because no such file or directory exists because there is no file or directory name `lecture1` inside the directory `lecture1`.

 ```
-[user@sahara ~/lecture1]$ ls messages
+[user@sahara ~/lecture1]$ ls Hello.java
-ar-dz.txt  en-us.txt  es-mx.txt  zh-cn.txt
+Hello.java
 ```
 -The working directory when the line was run was the `lecture1` directory.
 We got this output because when you use the `ls` command and then add a file that is in the directory next to the command the output that you get is all the contents that are within that file.